-Audits are carried out every week with both the Head of Care and Head of Medication.
+Audits are carried out every week by the Head of Medication.
 This is monitored by the Head of School half termly.

 DELEGATED RESPONSIBILITIES

 Those appointed as competent to advise on Health & Safety shall assist in the monitoring and reviewing of procedures as required.
 They will be responsible for ensuring that all staff and pupils are kept fully up-to-date with any changes in legislation, as this affects them with reviews, working practices and other matters in relation to the administration of medicines at School.